 - Portal contact management

-I have divided all content into five chapters.
+I have divided all content into four chapters.
 They are as follows:

 Chapter 1 – Core Basics